undertheironbridge/transmission2qbt/README.md

 First of all, make sure your qBittorrent profile is not set to use the (currently experimental) SQLite database for storing resume information, as running this script in this case will not work.
+The script will quit if it thinks your qBittorrent instance has this enabled.

 This can be checked by going to `Tools > Preferences > Advanced` - the value for the *Resume data storage type (requires restart)* setting should be *Fastresume files*.
 If you change it, restart qBittorrent before running this script so qBittorrent can export any existing data from SQLite and switches to Fastresume before starting the migration from Transmission.

-Having `torrents.db` *somewhere* in your qBittorrent profile directory also means that this profile is configured to use SQLite, and needs to be changed to use Fastresume first.

 ## Invocation